mongodb/docs/source/core/aggregation.rst

 collection.

-When :aggregator:`$match` appears first in the :term:`pipeline`, the :command:`pipeline` begins with results of a :term:`query` rather than the entire contents of a collection.
+When :aggregator:`$match` appears first in the :term:`pipeline`, the :dbcommand:`pipeline` begins with results of a :term:`query` rather than the entire contents of a collection.

 :term:`Aggregation` operations have an optimization phase, before